-The Board is responsible for supervising and monitoring risk management by the Bureau and its facilities and units, including the Bureau's system of internal control.
-The Board receives and considers all reports of the External and Internal Auditors for the Bureau and, through the Audit and Risk Management Committee, ensures that audit recommendations and recommendations from related external review bodies are implemented.
+The Board is responsible for supervising and monitoring risk management by BHI and its facilities and units, including BHI's system of internal control.
+The Board receives and considers all reports of the External and Internal Auditors for BHI and, through the Audit and Risk Management Committee, ensures that audit recommendations and recommendations from related external review bodies are implemented.

-The Bureau has a current Risk Management Plan.
+BHI has a current Risk Management Plan.
 The Plan covers all known risk areas including:

 - Leadership and management

 - Finance (including fraud prevention)

-- Information Management
+- Information management

 - Workforce

 - Security and safety

 - Facilities and asset management

 - Emergency and disaster planning

 - Community expectations.